pry/pry/README.markdown

 #### The opts hash

-These are miscellaneous variables that may be useful to your own commands:
+These are miscellaneous variables that may be useful to your commands:

 * `opts[:val]` - The line of input that invoked the command.
 * `opts[:eval_string]` - The cumulative lines of input for multi-line input.